 Source: VWO Engage

-As we will see below, taking certain steps can deliver significant results.
-Many developers/marketers are not taking them.
+As we will see below, using advanced features available in push notification sending platforms can deliver significant results, but many developers/marketers are not taking them.
 Apparently, only 8% of marketers use rich push notifications, according to Airship.

 Utilization of advanced push notification features